 The locals in Kyoto enjoy themselves by showcasing their rich culture, traditions, and food.

-A visitor on a budget with limited things to do in Kyoto may enjoy free festivals and events as they get to interact with the locals and learn more about their culture.
+A visitor on a budget with limited things to do in Kyoto may enjoy free festivals and events as they get to interact with the locals and learn more about the Japanese culture.

 Such festivals include Aoi, Jidai and Gion festivals, Setsubun, and New Year celebrations among other seasonal events.

-Many travelers plan their travels during the cherry blossom season, it’s an important part of the full Kyoto sightseeing experience.
+Many travelers plan their travels during the bloom of the cherry blossoms, it’s an important part of the full Kyoto sightseeing experience.

-Located along Horikawa River, Fushimi is the top sake-brewing district in Japan.
+Located along Horikawa River, Fushimi is the top sake-brewing district in Japan and one of the best places to visit around Kyoto.

 The underground springs provide soft and clean water that is good for brewing sake.
 Fushimi is located between two rivers with a strategic shipping position.